-Additional on land training not only provides variety but it also allows you to work on aspects of your fitness that you need in an intense racing situation that may not be gained from a full year of sailing.
+Additional on-land training not only provides variety but it also allows you to work on aspects of your fitness.
+This is the fitness you need in an intense racing situation.
+It may not be gained from a full year of sailing.

-Exercise ashore can be made interesting, enjoyable and helps you to avoid too much time on the water for the wrong reasons.
+Exercise ashore can be made interesting, and enjoyable.
+It helps you to avoid too much time on the water for the wrong reasons.
 Exercises can be developed to make your body adapt in a very much more controlled and efficient manner than you could ever hope for on the water.

-Fitness is a relative term and the type and level of fitness will vary depending on the type of boat and sailing that you do and it is important to strike a balance between the fitness and all other aspects of your sailing.
+Fitness is a relative term.
+The type and level of fitness will vary depending on the type of boat and sailing that you do.
+It is important to strike a balance between fitness and all other aspects of your sailing.

-Fitness encompasses stamina, speed and skill and the mix and relative importance of each is essential for you to ascertain which aspect you need to work on for your particular type of sailing.
+Fitness encompasses stamina, speed and skill.
+The mix and relative importance of each is essential.
+Ascertain which aspect you need to work on for your particular type of sailing.

-Think about weightlifting, sprinting and sailing, what do you think the mix would be for each of these for the roles you need to fulfill on your boat?
+Think about weightlifting, sprinting and sailing, what do you think the mix would be for each of these for the roles you need to fulfil on your boat?

-As with most things to do with achieving greatness in any pursuit I recommend that you find a coach or fitness professional to write you a program so that you can achieve your desired results.
-They will able to watch your progress and make adjustments to the program if necessary.
+As with most things to do with achieving greatness in any pursuit I recommend that you find a coach.
+Get a fitness professional to write you a program so that you can achieve your desired results.
+They will be able to watch your progress and make adjustments to the program if necessary.

-There are plenty of ex-Olympians and high achieving sailors who have made a profession in this space and who are more than qualified to guide you to get to where you want to be.
+There are plenty of ex-Olympians and high-achieving sailors who have made a profession in this space.
+Many are more than qualified to guide you to get to where you want to be.